 “Got it,” he said and began typing away at his keyboard.

-As I waited to hear the next words that came out of his mouth I experienced anticipation and anxiety.
+Anticipation and anxiety took hold while I waited to hear the next words that came out of his mouth.
 Anticipation at the prospect of visiting a country I’d been dying to see since I was a child.
-And slight anxiety that perhaps the price of the ticket would be beyond my meagre student budget.
+And slight anxiety that the price of the ticket would be beyond my budget.

 “Looks like there may be a charter flight to India,” he said.
 “Wait.”

 “It’s your lucky day.
 I have a flight for you at a very attractive price,” he said.
 “It would fly into and out of Goa.”